rmutum/rmutum.github.io/README.md

 #### Example 2: Face Recognition of Hosts
 Demonstrates face recognition in static images, specifically identifying NBC hosts from a database of known faces.

+### Project 4: Agentic AI
+---
+#### Example 1: Build a chatbot with RAG
+Demonstrates knowledge base in PDFs can be vectorized and embeddings used with RAG to empower an LLM.

+#### Example 2: Build a chatbot with MCP
+Demonstrates an LLM chatbot using tools (web services) with MCP.

+#### Example 2: Build chatbots that communicate with Google's A2A
+Demonstrates an LLM chatbot communicating with another AI agent with A2A.